hb20007/truly-kryptic/README.md

 # Truly Kryptic

-A competetive puzzle game with a ranking system.
+A competitive puzzle game with a ranking system.

 |Environment|Deployed To|Branch|Build Status|
 |-|-|-|-|